UtkarshTheDev/FilterX/project-docs/Project.md

-# SanityAI: A Smart, Safe Content Moderation Solution
+# FilterX: A Smart, Safe Content Moderation Solution

 ## Overview

-SanityAI is an AI-powered content moderation API designed to help digital platforms—such as chat applications, forums, social networks, and online communities—maintain a safe, respectful, and privacy-compliant environment.
-Utilizing a combination of fast, rule-based regex filtering with advanced AI analysis, SanityAI efficiently detects, moderates, and filters harmful or sensitive content in real time.
+FilterX is an AI-powered content moderation API designed to help digital platforms—such as chat applications, forums, social networks, and online communities—maintain a safe, respectful, and privacy-compliant environment.
+Utilizing a combination of fast, rule-based regex filtering with advanced AI analysis, FilterX efficiently detects, moderates, and filters harmful or sensitive content in real time.

-## What is SanityAI?
+## What is FilterX?

-SanityAI serves as a robust content moderation tool that:
+FilterX serves as a robust content moderation tool that:

 - **Scans Content Quickly:** Uses customizable regex filters to detect abusive language, personal details, and other sensitive content.
 - **Provides Deep Analysis:** Leverages Akash Chat API and MoonDream 2B models to understand context and nuance, ensuring accurate moderation even in subtle cases.